-SP2RSM set to # of 4k blocks to reserve for dynamic panel SP2SAV expansion. see the release notes for your compiler to check if use of this variable is necessary.
-Set to 1 if your compiler moves working-storage areas in the event that memory becomes short.
-Set to 2 if your compiler passes copies of parameters on call statements rather than the parameters themselves.
+SP2RDR (Unix) keypad as F1-F4 like vt keyboards set to a file name to get input from that file rather than /dev/tty SP2RFR (Unix) • set to the numeric value of the key that you wish to use to initiate a screen refresh.
+This key can be used to restore screens damaged by line noise and also during debugging.
+See Appendix A for key values.
+SP2RGB set to 1, static text will be displayed using a dithered RGB color if necessary Set to 2 to display all fields using a dithered color if necessary.
+SP2RSM • set to # of 4k blocks to reserve for dynamic panel expansion.
+SP2RTL · display menus in right-to-left sequence.
+SP2SAV see the release notes for your compiler to check if use of this variable is necessary.
+Set to 1 if your compiler moves working-storage areas in the event that memory becomes short. • Set to 2 if your compiler passes copies of parameters on call statements rather than the GD2GGNI parameters themselves.
 SP2SGN set to 1 and all signed fields will be assumed to have a separate byte for the sign.
-If you wish to use this option and have existing panels with signed fields, you must run each panel through the generator in order for FD-PROG-LEN to be recalculated (incremented by 1).
-SP2TAB set to 1 and you can give focus to the tabs by back-tabbing out of the first field on the panel or tabbing out of the last field. set to 2 and the tabs will be displayed on multiple rows if there is not enough room to display them on one row. set to 3 for both of the above.
-SP2TBF set to 5 for boll of the above. set to 1 to prevent the program Fields, Types and Colors areas being accessed while displaying the toolbar.
-SP2TCP (Unix) set to 1 to use termcap instead of terminfo set to 3 to use a_termcap SP2TMO set to 4 to use terminfo and a_termcap set to the number of minutes to wait before timing out on a converse-panel or get-input due to lack of user activity SP2TTY (Unix) set to 0 to indicate a 7-bit terminal (the default).
-Set to 1 to indicate an 8-bit terminal that accepts the ISO-Latin multinational character set.
-Set to 2 to indicate a PC-compatible terminal Set to 3 to indicate a terminal using the Roman 8 SP2U3D SP2VTS (HP) character set. set to 1 to use 3D effects on a global scale. set to number of pixels to scroll a window vertically during tabbing or scrolling.
+If you wish to use į this option and have existing panels with signed fields, you must run each panel through the generator in order for FD-PROG-LEN to be SP2TAB recalculated (incremented by 1).
+SPZIAD • set to 1 and you can give focus to the tabs by back- tabbing out of the first field on the panel or tabbing out of the last field. • set to 2 and the tabs will be displayed on multiple rows if there is not enough room to display them on one row. · set to 3 for both of the above.
+SP2TBF set to 1 to prevent the program Fields, Types and Colors areas being accessed while displaying the toolbar.
+SP2TCP · set to 1 to use termcap instead of terminfo (Unix) · set to 3 to use a_termcap CDOTMO set to 4 to use terminfo and a_termcap SP2TMO set to the number of minutes to wait before timing out on a converse-panel or get-input due to lack of user activity SP2TTY • set to 0 to indicate a 7-bit terminal (the default).
+(Unix) · Set to 1 to indicate an 8-bit terminal that accepts the , ISO-Latin multinational character set. · Set to 2 to indicate a PC-compatible terminal Set to 3 to indicate a terminal using the Roman 8 (HP) character set.
+SP2U3D · set to 1 to use 3D effects on a global scale.
+SP2VST · set to 1 to activate visual styles without the need for a manifest file.
+Normally a manifest file of the form "manifest.txt" and named "yourpog.exe.manifest" must be present to activate visual styles.
+SP2VTS · set to number of pixels to scroll a window vertically r during tabbing or scrolling.